 The point is, no matter where your deficiency is coming from—whether it’s from too much acidity or too few micronutrients—Athletic Greens can help fill the void and get you back on track to pristine intestinal health.

 That’s because it’s packed with everything from fruits fun-to-say-and-fun-to-eat like pineapple and papaya to hard-to-prononuce probiotics like Lactobacillus acidophilus to even-harder-to-pronounce stuff I’ve never heard of like Eleutherococcus senticosus root extract and Astragulus Membranaceus Root Extract—and as everyone knows, if you can’t pronounce it it’s probably really important1.

-So, as you can see if you can only choose once source of free radical fighting goodness, let it be Athletic Greens.
+So, if you can only choose one source of free radical fighting goodness, let it be Athletic Greens.